Edgemoor

 the ENA agenda this year.

-It was reported that the 9300 sq. ft house proposed on Clark’s Point does
+was reported that the 9300 sq. ft house proposed on Clark’s

 a sprinkler system.
 Following a general